benc-uk/tomb-viewer/readme.md

 # Tomb Viewer

-This is an attempt to develop a WebGL based viewer and renderer for classic Tomb Raider levels.
+This is WebGL based viewer and renderer for classic Tomb Raider levels.

-It is written in TypeScript with Vite and uses my [GSOTS3D](https://github.com/benc-uk/gsots3d) library, it is a standalone static webapp.
+It is written in TypeScript with Vite.js and uses my [GSOTS3D](https://github.com/benc-uk/gsots3d) library for all 3D rendering, it is a standalone static webapp.

 Status: